Examples Of Common Case Scenarios

 Policies and training created to improve physician-employee relations:

 Issue: A physician was concerned because one of his nurses was on their cellphone almost constantly checking texts and social media while on duty.
 The nurse’s distracted behavior was making a bad impression on his patients, and so the physician wanted to terminate this employee.
-There was no human resource professional on staff, so the physician sought help from Hamilton Law Firm for advice on how to proceed.
+There was no human resource professional on staff, so the physician sought help from Hamilton Law Firm PC for advice on how to proceed.

 Result: Using this common-sense, process-driven approach to employee management, the physician has improved their relationship with that employee and generally improved his employee management.
 Through this process, the employee in question was able to turn the situation to the positive, so no further action was required.